wavesgroup/spectral-wave-models-review/slides/inside.md

 ## The bad

 * **Highly multidimensional**: Every grid point has $\mathcal{O}(10^3)$ degrees of freedom
-* **Computationally dense**: All source terms evaluated everywhere, for all directions and frequencies
+* **Computationally dense**: All source terms evaluated for all frequencies and directions
 </section>

 <section>

 ## The ugly

-* Sources and sinks
+* Source functions are many, complex, and not well known
-* We don't fully understand how waves grow
+* We don't yet fully understand how waves grow or dissipate
-* We don't fully understand how waves dissipate
+* Expressing growth and dissipation in a phase-averaged, spectral form will inevitably require a parameterization
 </section>